What Are Prescription Opioids?

 Who Is at Risk of Prescription Opioid Addiction?

-Anyone taking a prescription for opioids is at risk of developing a tolerance to their medication, in addition to increasing sensitivity to pain.
+Anyone taking a prescription for opioids is at risk of developing a tolerance to their medication.
 In a relatively short period of time, the body becomes used to opioid medication and you will need to take more to get the same effect.
 According to the Centers for Disease Control (CDC), the risk of developing an opioid dependency greatly increases after 5 normal days of use, as prescribed by a doctor.

 Between 1999 and 2016, over 200,000 Americans died of prescription opioid-related overdose.
 Fatalities relating to prescription opioids increased by 500% in that time.
-Rates of overdose are highest among people over the age of 40.
+Rates of overdose are highest among those 18-25.
 Comparatively, non-Hispanic whites and Native Americans have the highest rates of abuse and overdose.
-West Virginia, Ohio, Maryland, Maine, and Utah are some of the states states with the highest rates of prescription-opioid-related overdose.
+West Virginia, Ohio, Maryland, Maine, Connecticut, Illinois, Indiana, Massachusetts, New Hampshire, and Utah are some of the states with the highest rates of prescription-opioid-related overdose.
 Most people who develop an addiction, report obtaining pills from either (1) a friend or family member or (2) through a prescription from a healthcare provider.

 Prescription Opioid Dependency vs. Addiction

 A physical dependence on opioids is characterized by the onset of symptoms of withdrawal when the substance is stopped.
-While dependence is one part of addiction, opioid addiction and abuse also encompass the inability to quit usage despite negative consequences, and (sometimes) tolerance and withdrawal.
+While dependence is one part of addiction, opioid addiction and abuse also encompass the inability to quit usage despite negative consequences, as well as tolerance and withdrawal.

 The CDC’s four biggest risk factors for a dependence developing into addiction are: